learn-co-curriculum/dsc-more-on-missing-data/README.md

-You can see that we've uncovered another case of missing data that did not show up before!
+You can see that we've uncovered another case of missing data that did not show up before.
 The `'Pclass'` feature has `?` for roughly 10% of the entries.

 ## Choosing a methodology

-Now that you have some ideas of various methods for dealing with missing data, how do you choose which to use?
+How do you choose which method for dealing with missing data to use?
 The answer will depend on the scenario and specifics to the application itself.
 As a general rule of thumb, we tend towards imputing values rather than dropping them, as we wish to use as much information as possible.
 That said, larger gaps where data is missing can pose more substantial problems, and thereby warrant alternative approaches.
 We'll take a look at specific cases below in more detail, but here's a quick table of your options.

 |         | Continuous          | Categorical  |
 | ------------- |:-------------:| -----:|